Academic Operational Policies

 Research must be conducted in a manner that ensures people are treated fairly and equitably.
 All people must be treated with respect.
 The benefits and burdens of research participation must be balanced equitably.
 No segment of the participants should be unduly harmed or denied benefits from potential knowledge generated by the research.

 Special attention may need to be afforded to vulnerable or marginalized people to ensure just treatment in research.
 Consideration must be given to address the imbalance of power that may exist in the relationship between the researcher and participant(s).

 Research Ethics Board (REB)

-The REB is a standing committee of the Research Services Office at Loyalist College that is independent from the College administration and the Board of Governors.
+The REB is a standing committee of the Applied Research and Innovation department at Loyalist College that is independent from the College administration and the Board of Governors.

 All other entities and offices at the College shall respect the independence, accountability, and authority delegated to the REB and may not over-ride an REB decision to approve or reject a research proposal.

 The mandate of the REB is to review, approve, reject, propose modifications to, or terminate, any proposed or ongoing research involving human participants conducted within the College, or by members of the College.

 The REB conducts its review process using the consideration set forth in the Tri-Council Policy (TCPS2) as a minimum standard.
 The REB website is located at: http://www.loyalistcollege.com/about-loyalist/research-services/research-ethics-board/.